- Meditation takes practice.

 Meditation includes several techniques that come from eastern traditions such as Buddhism, Hinduism, and Chinese Medicine.
 Similar to yoga, meditation is considered a form of mind-body medicine.
 Although most types of meditation started as ancient religious and spiritual traditions, today most people who meditate say they do it for their health and well-being.

 What are the benefits of meditation?

-According to the National Institute of Health (NIH), reasearch studies have shown that meditation may improve symptoms of many medical conditions including high blood pressure, irritable bowel syndrome (IBS) and insomnia (difficulty sleeping).
+According to the National Institute of Health (NIH), research studies have shown that meditation may improve symptoms of many medical conditions including high blood pressure, irritable bowel syndrome (IBS), endometriosis, and insomnia (difficulty sleeping).
 Research has also linked meditation with a variety of other health benefits.

 Many people believe that meditation can:

 - Decrease stress

 - Promote calmness and relaxation